 The Role of Cryptocurrencies and NFTs

-Cryptoassets are the main building blocks of Web3, used as means of payments and as a means for value transfer.
-In contrast to the regular financial institution, blockchain systems, for example, Ethereum, allow users to “stake” their coin and contribute to network protection and receive profit in exchange.
+Cryptoassets are the main building blocks of Web3, used as a means of payment and as a means for value transfer.
+In contrast to the regular financial institution, blockchain systems, for example, Ethereum, allow users to “stake” their coin.
+This contributes to network protection and allows users to receive profit in exchange.

-NFTs takes it one step further and provides actual ownership of the digital property turning anything from Art to Real Estate and Gaming.
+NFTs take it one step further and provide actual ownership of the digital property.
+They turn anything from Art to Real Estate and Gaming.
 Watch it now!
-The world of blockchain and Web3 is where your digital life is in your hands; or rather on your digital devices!
+The world of blockchain and Web3 is where your digital life is in your hands.
+Or rather on your digital devices!